brettz9/atyourcommand/README.md

 # Immediate to-dos

-1. Display of commands in context menu; open with a specific command, a new one or dialog (immediately execute or just open to?)
+1. Display of commands in context menu or with list of commands in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)

 1. Finish behavior providing substitution of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)